-- Utilizes Emerson’s Zedi Cloud Platform to remotely monitor operations providing real time data, alarms, and reporting
+- Utilizes cloud-based platform to remotely monitor operations providing real time data, alarms, and reporting

 - Dehydration units are NACE Compliant and built to ASME Code

-- Modular design is built with all components allowing units to be set by a single lift.
-Our design reduces safety exposure, time, and installation and freight costs because only one truck is needed for transportation
+- Modular design is built with all components on one skid thus allowing units to be set by a single lift

 - Environmentally friendly, with the ability to combust any non-condensable BTEX vapors in the reboiler versus any VOCs venting straight to atmosphere